-A land use element designating the proposed general (1)distribution and general location and extent of the uses of land, where appropriate, for agriculture, timber production, housing, recreation, spaces, industry, open general aviation airports, public utilities, public facilities, and other land uses.
-The land use element shall include population densities, building Code Rev/KB:jcm
+(1) A land use element designating the proposed general distribution and general location and extent of the uses of land, where appropriate, for agriculture, timber production, housing, commerce, industry, recreation, open spaces, general aviation airports, public utilities, public facilities, and other land uses.
+The land use element shall include population densities, building intensities, and estimates of future population growth.
+The land use element shall provide for protection of the quality and quantity of

-1 intensities, and estimates of future population growth.
-The land use element shall provide for protection of the quality and quantity of 2 3 groundwater used for public water supplies.
-The land use element should give special consideration to achieving environmental justice 4 in its goals and policies, including efforts to avoid creating or 5 6 worsening environmental health disparities.
-Wherever possible, the land use element should consider utilizing urban planning approaches 7 that promote physical activity and reduce per capita vehicle miles 8 traveled within the jurisdiction, but without increasing greenhouse 9 gas emissions elsewhere in the state.
-Where applicable, the land use 10 element shall review drainage, flooding, and stormwater runoff in the 11 12 area and nearby jurisdictions and provide guidance for corrective actions to mitigate or cleanse those discharges that pollute waters 13 of the state, including Puget Sound or waters entering Puget Sound.
-14 The land use element must reduce and mitigate the risk to lives and 15 property posed by wildfires by using land use planning tools, which 16 17 may include reducing residential development pressure in the wildland urban interface area.
-18
+1 groundwater used for public water supplies.
+The land use element should give special consideration to achieving environmental justice 2 in its goals and policies.
+In addition, the land use element must 3 avoid creating or worsening environmental health disparities.
+4 Wherever possible, the land use element should consider utilizing 5 6 urban planning approaches that promote physical activity and reduce per capita vehicle miles traveled.
+Where applicable, the land use 7 element shall review drainage, flooding, and stormwater runoff in the 8 area and nearby jurisdictions and provide guidance for corrective 9 actions to mitigate or cleanse those discharges that pollute waters 10 11 of the state, including Puget Sound or waters entering Puget Sound.
+12 The land use element must reduce and mitigate the risk to lives and property posed by wildfires including, but not limited to, by 13 reducing residential development in the wildland urban interface 14 15 area.

-- (2) A housing element ensuring the vitality and character of established residential neighborhoods that: (a) Includes an inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth; (b) includes a statement of goals, policies, objectives, and mandatory provisions for the preservation, improvement, and development of housing, including single-family residences; (c) sufficient land for housing, including, but not limited to, government-assisted housing, housing for low-income manufactured housing, multifamily housing, and group homes and foster care facilities; and (d) makes adequate provisions for existing and projected needs of all economic segments of the community. counties and cities subject to the review and evaluation requirements of RCW 36.70A.215, any revision to the housing element shall include consideration of prior review and evaluation reports and any reasonable measures identified. - (3) A capital facilities plan element consisting of: (a) An inventory of existing capital facilities owned by public entities, showing the locations and capacities of the capital facilities; (b) a forecast of the future needs for such capital facilities; (c) the proposed locations and capacities of expanded or new capital facilities; (d) at least a six-year plan that will finance such Code Rev/KB:jcm

-- capital facilities within projected funding capacities and clearly identifies sources of public money for such purposes; and (e) a - 3 requirement to reassess the land use element if probable funding - 4 falls short of meeting existing needs and to ensure that the land use - 5 element, capital facilities plan element, and financing plan within - 6 the capital facilities plan element are coordinated and consistent. - 7 Park and recreation facilities shall be included in the capital - 8 facilities plan element.
+- (2) A housing element ensuring the vitality and character of established residential neighborhoods that: (a) Includes an inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth; (b) includes a statement of goals, policies, objectives, and mandatory provisions for the preservation, improvement, and development of housing, including single-family residences; (c) sufficient land for housing, including, but not limited to, government-assisted housing, housing for low-income manufactured housing, multifamily housing, and group homes and foster care facilities; and (d) makes adequate provisions for existing and projected needs of all economic segments of the community.
+In counties and cities subject to the review and evaluation requirements of RCW 36.70A.215, any revision to the housing element shall include consideration of prior review and evaluation reports and any reasonable measures identified. - (3) A capital facilities plan element consisting of: (a) An inventory of existing capital facilities owned by public entities, showing the locations and capacities of the capital facilities; (b) a forecast of the future needs for such capital facilities, including regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW; (c) the proposed locations and capacities of expanded or new capital facilities; (d) at least a six-year plan that will finance such capital facilities within projected funding capacities and clearly identifies sources of public money for such purposes; and (e) a requirement to reassess the land use element if probable funding falls short of meeting existing needs and to ensure that the land use element, capital facilities plan element, and financing plan within the capital facilities plan element are coordinated and consistent.
+Park and recreation facilities shall be included in the capital facilities plan element.